-To install the appliance into the rack:
+To install the appliance into the rack, do the following steps:

 - 1. Line up the rear of the chassis rails with the front of the rack rails. - 2.
 Slide the chassis rails into the rack rails, keeping the pressure even on both sides, as shown in the following figure.
 You might have to depress the locking tabs when inserting.
 When the appliance is pushed completely into the rack, you can hear the locking tabs click into the locked position.